 # Aspheric Multifocal + Toric Lenses : These lenses combine the properties of all the above mentioned lenses and are helpful is specific clinical situtations and specific visual requirements.

-# Extended Depth of Focus Lenses : These lenses give excellent distant and intermediate visibility while for very fine work , glasses would still be needed.
+# Extended Range of Focus Lenses : These lenses give excellent distant and intermediate visibility while for very fine work , glasses would still be needed.
 The good thing about this variety of lenses is the absence of glare and haloes at night especially during driving.
 Even though glasses are required for doing very fine work , a patient may actually not require to wear glasses for more than 85% of the time.
-Eyehance Technis Lens from Johnson& Johnson is one such lens that we are using.
+Alcon Vivity Spherical and Alcon Vivity Toric are the lenses that we are using for this purpose.

 # Iris Supported Lenses (Artisan Lens) : This is a very special design of lens which has very specific indications.
 In the broader sense, it is implanted in patients with deficient or absent posterior capsule in which the afore mentioned lenses cannot be implanted.
 This lens is fixed to the brown iris of the eye with small clips on either side of the lens.
 Implantation can be doen on the front or the back of the iris.
 This lens may need to be implanted in patients with dislocated lenses , cases of trauma , post vitreo-retinal surgery , as secondary lens implants etc.